-- Service Desk agents trying to do initial root cause analysis and correct assignments to second level support?
+- Service Desk agents trying to analyze the initial root cause and correct assignments to second-level support?

 - Change managers trying to understand the impact of planned changes?

-- A Request fulfilment process that uses CI data to automate workflow?
+- A Request fulfillment process that uses CI data to automate workflow?

-Once you have the key users established, find out what are the most important and most used details.
+Once you have established the key users, find the most essential and used details.
 For example:

-- If the majority of your incidents are related to Business Applications, then better start from there.
+- If most of your incidents are related to Business Applications, you better start from there.

-- If your business relies heavily on Hardware Asset Management data, then start by discussing with your Asset Managers.
+- If your business relies heavily on Hardware Asset Management data, begin by discussing with your Asset Managers.

-There is absolutely no point in recording and maintaining data in the CMDB if no-one is using it.
-Identifying the different consumers and working together with them to define and prioritize the requirements for the CMDB is the key.
-You need to know this when trying to get resources and priority for the CMDB work at hand.
+There is no point in recording and maintaining data in the CMDB if no one uses it.
+Identifying the different consumers and working with them to define and prioritize the requirements for the CMDB is the key.
+You must know this when requesting resources and priority for the CMDB work.

-The number one point regarding owners is that Owner is not that same as Provider.
+The number one point regarding owners is that the Owner’s role differs from the Provider’s.
 CMDB is a wild animal, and you usually need a large group of people to tame it.

-- Owners receive the requirements, handle the feedback, set the policies and co-design the data models together with Consumers and Providers.
+- Owners receive the requirements, handle the feedback, set the policies, and co-design the data models with Consumers and Providers.

-- However, Owners are not responsible for populating or updating the data within the CMDB, but they are responsible for making sure it happens.
+- However, Owners are not responsible for populating or updating the data within the CMDB.
+However, they are responsible for making sure it happens.

-This may include creating instructions, developing systems and processes to support the providers and consumers, but not actually “touching” the data.
+This may include creating instructions and developing systems and processes to support the providers and consumers, but not actually “touching” the data.

 The CMDB Owner

-It is highly recommended that there is one owner for the whole CMDB.
-This should be a person who can (and should) make decisions when needed.
-While it is sometimes said that “co-ownership” is not ownership at all, it is still better than nothing.
+We highly recommend that there is one owner for the whole CMDB.
+This should be someone who can (and should) make decisions when needed.
+While it is sometimes said that “co-ownership” is no ownership, it is still better than nothing.

-Being a CMDB owner can be a lonely post, so it’s better to find some friends.
-Years of practical experience and multiple CMDB projects has shown that splitting the CMDB into different “domains” and assigning domain owners for each will help.
+Being a CMDB owner can be a lonely post, so finding some friends is better.
+Years of practical experience and multiple CMDB projects have shown that splitting the CMDB into different “domains” and assigning domain owners for each will help.

-Domain owners are often experts in their own area and can help define the requirements for Providers based on the input from Consumers.
+Domain owners are often experts in their area and can help define requirements for the Providers based on Consumer input.
 Especially in larger organizations, Configuration Managers are good candidates as Domain owners.
-A group of domain owners is also a very good “board” for prioritization and roadmap work regarding the CMDB.
+A group of domain owners is also an excellent “board” for prioritization and roadmap work regarding the CMDB.

 With limited resources, you often need to make compromises.
-When compromises are made together, there are less questions and confusion later on.
-If this group cannot reach conclusions, you need that single CMDB owner to make the final call.
+When compromises are made together, there are fewer questions and confusion later.
+If this group cannot reach a conclusion, then you need that single CMDB owner to make the final call.

 Data Domain Examples